Fresh Air - Jeff Hiller's Big Break Came In His 40s

 than I was able to give previously,

-and I feel like Joel let me show that.
+and I feel like Joel, let me show that.

-We're going to play just a few clips of you in very small parts.
+So to prove that, we're going to play just a few clips of you in very small parts.

 Okay, so we'll start with 30 Rock.